reetik6230/reetik6230/README.md

 - 👋 Hi, I’m Ritik Sharma
-- 👀 I’m interested in Technology
+- 👀 I’m interested in Tech
 - 🌱 I’m currently working as a Software Engineer
 - 💞️ I’m looking to collaborate on Tech Products
 - 📫 How to reach me dev.reetik@gmail.com